loading spinner

 Windjammer Angelique

-Activity note: On any given day during this cruise the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.
+Activity note: Rowing from windjammer to island shore.
+Elective: Walking on island, exploring the beach/tide pools; beach and rock with some wooded trail.
+On any given day during this cruise, the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.

-Morning: After breakfast we'll get under way, setting sail for an island exploration.
-Along the way you'll have the opportunity to help with sail hauling and handling as you learn the fundamentals of sailing, including becoming familiar with the ship, hauling on lines, looking for seals, porpoise, and birds.
-Learn how to use binoculars and birdwatch at sea.
-Grandparents and grandkids begin making their photo journals. (the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.)
+Morning: After breakfast, we’ll get underway, setting sail for an island exploration.
+Along the way, we’ll have the opportunity to help with sail hauling and handling as we learn the fundamentals of sailing, including becoming familiar with the ship, hauling on lines, and looking for seals, porpoises, and birds.
+We will learn how to use binoculars and birdwatch at sea.
+Grandparents and grandkids can play photo bingo.

-Afternoon: This afternoon we'll drop anchor and row ashore to explore a deserted island.
+Afternoon: We’ll drop anchor and row ashore to explore a deserted island.
 Rowing instruction will be provided by the crew.
-On the island, the instructors will guide you in exploring the intertidal zone, where you'll see periwinkles, barnacles, seaweed, shells, and mussels.
-We'll also learn about the lobster and it's importance to Maine before our traditional Lobster Bake this evening. (the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.)
+On the island, the instructors will lead us in exploring the intertidal zone, where you'll see periwinkles, barnacles, seaweed, shells, and mussels.
+We’ll also learn about the lobster and its importance to Maine before our traditional lobster bake this evening.

-Evening: After we clean up from our island dinner, there'll be time to watch the sunset and then enjoy games, music in the deckhouse, swimming, rowing, paddling, and late night star gazing using guidebooks and flashlights.
-May continue working on photo journals.
+Evening: After we clean up from our island dinner, we’ll have time to watch the sunset and then enjoy games, music in the deckhouse, swimming, rowing, paddling, and late-night stargazing using guidebooks and flashlights.
+You may also continue working on photo bingo.

 DAY